There are plenty of different types of beetles in North Carolina, many of which you’ve probably seen before.

 These beetles feed on decaying plant material and live for approximately six months.

 Adults lay eggs in or near their food sources and then die soon after laying eggs.
-If you happen to notice these beetles, please do not disturb them, as they may be laying eggs that will result in new generations of tumbling flower beetles.
+If you notice these beetles, please do not disturb them, as they may be laying eggs that will result in new generations of tumbling flower beetles.

 36. Triceratops Beetle